-Because technical publications can require corrective action, you can add configuration-managed parts that are affected by a technical publication if the status of the technical record is Draft.
+Because technical publications can require corrective action, you can specify configuration-managed parts that are affected by the record, if the record is in Draft status.
 For example, you can add a part that must be removed from aircraft or equipment because of the technical publication.
-The build data interpreter (BDI) uses the part criteria to identify affected aircraft or equipment that are associated with the parts.